 New regulation has eased requirements for new lenders while simultaneously making it quicker and easier for consumers to switch their banking service provider.
 Thanks to a lingering sense of distrust often felt by said consumers due to years of high-profile banking scandals and bail-outs, they are more likely than ever to shop around.

-A New Breed of Bank
+A new breed of Bank

 Challenger banks number in their dozens as they have sprung up across the UK, EU and US in response to perceived inertia in the banking space which has many customers searching for a better deal.
-They generally market themselves as smaller, more agile banks with the ability to deliver more personalised customer service with faster decision and processing times when delivering their range of financial services.
+They generally market themselves as smaller, more agile banks with the ability to deliver more personalized customer service with faster decision and processing times when delivering their range of financial services.

-A vital part of this agile banking structure is due to the challenger banks’ focus on providing a digital offering which they tend to favour over building large numbers of bricks and mortar branches – or “stores” as they are now often termed thanks to the retail background of many such banks.
+A vital part of this agile banking structure is due to the challenger banks’ focus on providing a digital offering which they tend to favor over building large numbers of bricks and mortar branches – or “stores” as they are now often termed thanks to the retail background of many such banks.
 In addition, they generally do not offer the full gamut of financial services which you would expect from the Big Four, instead they cherry-pick the ones which interest their customers the most and they know they can deliver cost-effectively.

 The category of challenger bank is relatively broad, with new market entrants hailing from a variety of retail backgrounds.
 In particular, a number of prominent UK supermarkets have already created a significant stir in retail banking.
 In a market where customer satisfaction is of critical importance, these supermarkets have been able to effectively leverage a deep wellspring of consumer goodwill and brand trust earned through their everyday operations.
 A recent report by VerintSystems and the Customer Contact Association found that while 66% of people are content with the service provided by their banks, 78% of people said they are happy with the services provided by their chosen supermarket.